irfanraj-avalara/Avalara-SDK-DotNet/docs/A1099/V2/CompaniesW9Api.md

 <a name="createcompany"></a>
 # **CreateCompany**
-> CompanyResponseModel CreateCompany (CreateCompanyRequest requestParameters)
+> CompanyResponseModel CreateCompany (CreateCompanyRequestSdk requestParameters)

 Creates a new company